The Structure Transfer Machine Theory and Applications: Experiment

-The previous experiments are conducted on datasets with small size images.
-To further show the effectiveness of the proposed STM method, we evaluate it on the ImageNet \cite{Deng2009ImageNet} dataset.
-Different from MNIST and CIFAR, ImageNet consists of images with a much higher resolution.
-In addition, the images usually contain more than one attribute per image, which may have a large impact on the classification accuracy.
-Since this experiment is only to validate the effectiveness of our STM on large size images, we don't use the full ImageNet dataset because it will take a significant time to train a deep model on such large scale set.
-Alternatively, we choose a 100-class ImageNet2012 \cite{Deng2009ImageNet} subset in this experiment.
-The 100 classes are selected from the full ImageNet dataset at a step of 10.
-Similar subset is also applied in \cite{yao2015tiny}.
-For the ImageNet-100 experiment, we use the same model as the baseline ResNet-101 model, and the setting is the same as the previous experiments.
+For the ImageNet-100 and ImageNet-Full experiment, we use the same model as the baseline ResNet (ResNet-101 \cite{rsn}) model, and the setting is the same as the previous experiments.
 Both methods are trained after 120 epochs.
-The learning rate is initialized as 0.1 and decreases to 1/10 times per 30 epochs.
+The learning rate ($\mu$) is initialized as 0.1 and decreases to 1/10 times per 30 epochs.
 Top-1 and Top-5 errors are used as evaluation metrics.
-The test error curve is depicted in Fig.~\ref{fig:imagenet100}.
-As compared to the baseline, our STMs achieve better classification performances (i.e., Top-5 error: 2.94\% vs. 3.16\%, Top-1 error: 10.67\% vs. 11.94\%) with almost the same parameters (44.54M).
-Considering the large variations in ImageNet, STM can still achieve a better performance than Resnet, and we believe that manifold loss is really effective.
+The test errors are shown in TABLE~\ref{imagenet-results}.
+Compared to the ResNet baseline, our STM achieves a better classification performances (i.e., Top-5 error: 2.94\% vs. 3.16\% for ImageNet-100, 5.77\% vs. 6.21\% for ImageNet-Full, Top-1 error: 10.67\% vs. 11.94\% for ImageNet-100, 21.56\% vs. 22.44\% for ImageNet-Full) with almost the same parameters (44.54M).
+With respect to other baselines, such as center loss, A-Softmax loss, ring loss, and cosine loss, STM also achieves remarkable improvements.
+Considering the large variations in ImageNet, STM can still achieve a better performance than ResNet, and we believe that manifold loss is really effective.